Jaideep Ahlawat

-After graduating from the Film and Television Institute of India, he played minor roles in several films before appearing in the crime film Gangs of Wasseypur (2012).
-This was followed by supporting roles in several films, including Commando: A One Man Army (2013), Gabbar Is Back (2015), and Vishwaroopam II (2018).
+After graduating from the Film and Television Institute of India, he played minor roles in several films before appearing in the crime film Gangs of Wasseypur (2012), which marked a turning point in his career.
+This was followed by supporting roles in several films, including Commando: A One Man Army (2013), Gabbar Is Back (2015), Raees (2017), Raazi (2018) and Vishwaroopam II (2018).
+In 2020, he won acclaim for portraying a police officer in the streaming series Paatal Lok, which earned him a Filmfare OTT Award for Best Actor in a Drama Series.